Utilities Screen

 You can bypass the reverb effect moving the slider to the left end.

-Airy Sound
+Airy Noise

 Vibrato